 About Monitoring Resources

-Our goal is provide a place where monitoring practitioners can easily document information about their projects and programs once and share many times, and where funders and managers can review existing and proposed monitoring projects and better understand gaps and overlaps at a regional scale.
+Our goal is to provide a place where monitoring practitioners can easily document information about their projects and programs once and share many times, and where funders and managers can review existing and proposed monitoring projects and better understand gaps and overlaps at a regional scale.
 This suite of tools is championed by the Pacific Northwest Aquatic Monitoring Partnership (PNAMP).
-Funding has been provided by Bonneville Power Administration (BPA) and the Gordon and Betty Moore Foundation (GBMF).
+Funding has been provided by Bonneville Power Administration (BPA), the Gordon and Betty Moore Foundation (GBMF), the U.S. Geological Survey (USGS), the Bureau of Reclamation (USBR), and the Bureau of Land Management (BLM).

 Who is this for?

 See our FAQ for a bit more about our intended audience.

-MonitoringResources.org is a suite of complementary tools designed to guide and assist monitoring practitioners and researchers who are collecting and analyzing data with their monitoring programs, from the early design stage through implementation and generation of descriptive statistics.
+MonitoringResources.org is a suite of complementary tools designed guide and assist monitoring practitioners and researchers collecting and analyzing data with their monitoring programs, from the early design stage through implementation and generation of descriptive statistics.
 This site also serves resource managers, funding entities, and policy makers by giving them a comprehensive view of monitoring programs and projects that are occurring or have occurred in a given spatial extent.
-In addition, natural resource managers and funding entities can use the tool to track information about Methods, Metrics, and Protocols, possibly recommending certain ones for use with their program.
+In addition, natural resource managers and funding entities can use the tool to track information about Methods, Metrics, and Protocols in the Study Plan Summary, allowing them to recommend certain procedures to implement in their program.

 To do what?

 These resources are intended to promote better documentation and enable more efficiency in collaboration and data sharing between programs.
-MonitoringResources.org helps investigators plan and implement effective, efficient, high quality habitat monitoring projects by offering tools that provide guidance and support design and documentation of various aspects of a monitoring project.
-By providing these tools online, we are facilitating transfer of information and supporting collaboration between projects and programs.
+MonitoringResources.org helps investigators plan and implement practical, efficient, high quality habitat monitoring projects by offering tools that provide guidance and support design and documentation of various aspects of a monitoring project.
+By providing these tools online, we facilitate the transfer of information and support collaboration between projects and programs.